ccifuentesr/CARMENES-IX/README.md

 # CARMENES input catalogue of M dwarfs IX.
 Multiplicity from close spectroscopic binaries to ultrawide systems

+The repository contains:

+- Directory ./: Includes all the code files named as `cif03.xxx_***.py`, where `xxx` defines the usage for the particular code ('plot', 'utilities', 'calculator', 'model').
+- Directory ./Data: Includes all necessary auxiliary files.
+- The **main table** (`cif03.full_table.csv`) [2634 rows, 132 columns] contains astrometric and photometric data, fundamental parameters, and multiplicity information of all the stars in the sample and their physically bound companions.

+Reach out to me at <a href="mailto:ccifuentes@cab.inta-csic.es">`ccifuentes@cab.inta-csic.es`</a>.

 The *CARMENES input catalogue of M dwarfs* series contains:

 - <a href="#" target="_blank">**IX.
 Multiplicity from close spectroscopic binaries to ultrawide systems**</a>  **Cifuentes et al 2023** (this work).